TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

 ![image](UpdiAndWithBootloaderFlasher.jpg) "automatic switcher between flashing and the serial terminal"

+The header-pinning is based on the very common USB-FTDI-RS232 interface.

 With the jumper JP1 two ways of controller flashing can be choosen:

 ### 1-2 => UPDI programming / serial terminal